baltrad/baltrad-exchange/doc/index.rst

 ========================
 Authorization
 ========================

 There are several different ways to ensure that the sender and receiver knows about each other and in this software we have used basic signature handling.
 That is, you as a sender signs a message using your private key and the receiver verifies the sent data using the senders public key.
 Hence, each installation of a node needs to have at least one private/public-key.
 The private key should be kept at a safe place with read-only permissions for the user that is running the system.
 Typically 600 or possibly 660 if the group should be trusted as well.

 Since we have to be backward compatible with earlier DEX-variants we have at this time added two different ways to handle private/public keys.
-If you know that you aren't going to receive or send files to a DEX-installation then you should be fine using the internal crypto variant which is just called **crypto** within in the configuration.
+The standard solution is to use the internal crypto handling which is just called **crypto** in the configuration.
+The other variant is named **keyczar** since DEX signatures is based on that implementation.

 =================